JUVOJustin/wp-secure-actions/readme.md

 }
 ```

-In some cases this is bad behaviour e.g. for downloads.
-You can use the following filter to exclude certain actions or
-completely disable the cleanup:
+In some cases you want to change the cleanup functions behaviour.
+The following examples demonstrate how to use the `secure_action_cleanup` filter.
 ```php
 // Disable cleanup
 add_filter( 'secure_action_cleanup', function() {